Skip to main content

 3. Solve using the General Strategy for Solving Linear Equations.

-This page titled 3.1: Use a General Strategy to Solve Linear Equations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Stanislav A. Trunov and Elizabeth J. Hale via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Use a General Strategy to Solve Linear Equations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Stanislav A. Trunov and Elizabeth J. Hale via source content that was edited to the style and standards of the LibreTexts platform.